The Strong Trotter Property for Locally $\mu$-convex Lie Groups: Preliminaries

 \section{Preliminaries}

-In this section, we fix the notations, and discuss the properties of the product integral (evolution map) that we will need in Sect.\ \ref{dskdskjkjdskjdsds} to prove Theorem \ref{podspopods}.
-The proofs of the facts mentioned but not verified in this section, can be found, e.g., in Sect.\ 3 in \cite{RGM}.
+In this section, we fix the notations, and discuss the properties of the product integral (evolution map) that we shall need in Sect.\ \ref{dskdskjkjdskjdsds} to prove Theorem \ref{podspopods}.
+The proofs of the facts mentioned but not verified in this section can be found, e.g., in Sect.\ 3 and Sect.\ 4 in \cite{RGM}.